Continuing Heritage Walk: Serampore ...

 The 12,000-square feet Danish Government House was the former residence of the Danish governors is an imperial colonial-style building.
 Under the Danes, DGH was the administrative headquarters and continued to be so under the British.
 The Bengal government too had its offices in the building uptil 1990, when it was abandoned.
 It was restored by Danish & West Bengal and it now holds the office of Ministry of Information & Cultural Affairs of WB government.

-As per recent reports there will be a museum to showcase the history of the town, Serampore from the Baishnav era to British peiod.
+As per recent reports there will be a museum to showcase the history of the town, Serampore from the Baishnav era to British period.

-You can see more photos of restoration works by Flemming Aalund, the main architecht behind this herculean job at tegnestuen-raadvad.dk
+You can see more photos of restoration works by Flemming Aalund, the main architect behind this herculean job at tegnestuen-raadvad.dk

 The compound has multiple heritage buildings and structure apart from the Danish Government House - North Gate, Bar Association, Judicial Magistrate Court, Office of Addl.
 SDPT of Police, Old BL & LRO and SDL&LRO Office, South Gate.
 Entry is mostly restricted in these official buildings.